State Ethics In Public Service

 The law establishes a single code that applies to all state employees in the executive, legislative, and judicial branches of state government.
 Each branch has a single board responsible for enforcing the law with respect to employees in that branch.
 In the executive branch, which for this purpose includes the University, that body is the Executive Ethics Board (EEB).
 In addition to enforcing the law, the EEB promulgates interpretive rules and provides advisory opinions.

 The Attorney General's Office is available to advise WWU officers about how the ethics law may bear on matters under their responsibility.
 The WWU AGO does not provide personal legal advice to University employees, and cannot act as private counsel to employees about their individual ethics law obligations.
 A University employee who feels in need of personal guidance with regard to ethics law issues should consult with his or her surpervisor, who may then, as appropriate, consult the WWU AGO on behalf of the institution.
-Questions may also be posed to the WWU Internal Auditor or the Executive Ethics Board.
+Questions may also be posed to the WWU Internal Auditor and University Ethics Officer or the Executive Ethics Board.